 The last few years has seen a big increase in the number of new housing estates going up in the area surrounding Collier Stevens’ Hythe and Chislehurst offices.
 This isn’t just a localised phenomenon.
 It’s happening across the UK.
 We are often asked why a building survey of a new build home is worthwhile.

 More often than not, when someone buys a new build home the idea of having a survey seems silly.
 After all, it’s brand new.
 What worries me, is the number of people who don’t realise they ought to have a qualified chartered surveyor take a look and conduct a homebuyer report at the very least.

 When people choose to buy a new-build house, they’re buying into something they feel won’t need any work doing to it.
 The roof won’t leak, the gutters will be perfectly sealed, the bathroom and kitchen are the latest designs, windows and doors are perfectly fitted, the electrics and plumbing are as up to date as they could possibly be.
 And, the home has an NHBC guarantee should anything go wrong.
 It all sounds ideal – you would think?

 What could go wrong?
 It’s brand new and won’t have anything wrong with it.
 So you don’t have to fork out for a building survey either.
 Or do you?

-What do we find on new-build house surveys?
+What can building surveyors find on new-build house surveys?

-On the occasions when wise homebuyers decide to use our services we regularly find all sorts of problems on new-build homes.
+On the occasions when wise homebuyers decide to undertake a survey we regularly find all sorts of problems on new-build homes.

 It’s an obvious one, but we almost always find snagging issues where a job just hasn’t been finished to the standard it should.
 I expect many of the homebuyers spot a lot of this too – after all, you want a perfect finish.
 Some of the faults include: